stephane-ruhlmann/stephane-ruhlmann/README.md

 - I speak french, english and spanish

-### 🗣 I am currently available to train and coach teams around React, GraphQL, Typescript and Node in Paris _intra-muros_ or _remotely_

-### If you know of an opportunity that might interest me, [please tell me about it](https://airtable.com/shrtnwgu8FZlpheeh) :rocket:

 #### Want to know more about me? 💬
 - Check out [my website](https://stephane-ruhlmann.com) :globe_with_meridians:
 - [LinkedIn](https://github.com/stephane-ruhlmann)